Bryum argenteum: Description

-The species is silvery-green or whitish-green colored when dry.
-This is because the broadly ovate shaped single leaflets in the tip do not form chlorophyll.
-The costa extends beyond the middle of the leaf.
-In damp, undisturbed locations, the branches may also form a more horizontal growth habit.
-The upper cells of the leaf surface are elongated rhomboid shaped.
-The capsule of the sporophyte is short cylindrical, appears broader at the base and is dark red to black colored.
+B. argenteum is silvery-green or whitish-green colored when dry.
+This is because the broadly ovate-shaped single leaflets in the tip do not form chlorophyll.
+Shoots are typically less than 1 cm tall, with rounded, concave leaves 0.75–1.25 mm long that give each shoot a smoothly cylindrical profile.
+The upper cells of the leaf surface are elongated rhomboid-shaped.
+The leaf nerve terminates well below the leaf apex.
+The capsule of the sporophyte is short cylindrical, appears broader at the base and is dark red to black colour.